seeRoseCode/InstaMood/OURreadme.md

 # 1. As a user, I want to be able to enter my name to retrieve my previous mood entries.
 # 2. As a user I want to be able to enter my mood and retrieve corresponding GIF from the app
 # 3. As a user I want to be able to reject the computer generated response
-4. As a user I want to be able to save the mood entries I’ve made and retrieve previous entries
+# 4. As a user I want to be able to save the mood entries I’ve made and retrieve previous entries

 OTHER FUNCTIONALITY
-1. user can view all previous entries
+# 1. user can view all previous entries
   -formatted
-2. user can delete previous entries
+2. user can delete previous entries - PAULA
-3. user can update previous entry
+3. user can update previous entry - KESHA

 DELIVERABLES